tgen/tCoNuT/README.md

 Annotate HC VCF with SnpEff/SnpSift.
 GMAF/CAF annotations inserted by SnpSift are used for filtering for high quality SNPs.

-You should now have two BAMs (control and tumor/affected) and HC VCF annotated with SnpEff/SnpSift.
+You should now have two BAMs (control and affected) and HC VCF annotated with SnpEff/SnpSift.

 Currently, tCoNuT can only be used on human data.